Rounding towards zero

 trunc rounds a number to the next integer

-Integers are returned for real numbers and exact expressions representing real numbers.
+For real numbers and exact expressions representing real numbers,

 Internally, exact numerical expressions that are neither integers